-Plymouth, Edinburgh & London, UK
+Plymouth, Edinburgh & London (UK)

 MEDIN have announced another series of their very popular and well-received workshops on marine data management, for the coming year.
 There are upcoming workshops still available in August 2017, November 2017 and January and March 2018.
 These workshops are designed to help individuals and organisations make their marine data holdings discoverable and re-usable by future users.

+The workshops are modular, with a morning session on MEDIN Data Guidelines and an afternoon session on the MEDIN Discovery Metadata Standard and tools.
+MEDIN are happy for users to attend either the full day or just the morning or afternoon session, as best suits individual needs.
 MEDIN aim to personalise each workshop, with the Guidelines to be covered varying between attendees, depending on their individual data requirements.
 One session may therefore cover Data Guidelines ranging from bathymetry to biodiversity and/or geophysics, depending on who attends.
 MEDIN will contact registered attendees in advance of the workshops to identify which guidelines suit their data.